oskariorg/oskari-server/MigrationGuide.md

 ### Thematic maps

 The release will force thematic maps (statsgrid bundle in frontend) to be updated to the new version.
-This requires a migration of the appsetups and published maps using the old version of the bundle.
+This requires a migration for any appsetups (including published maps) using the old version of the bundle.
 The configurations required for oskari-ext.properties are (based on the database contents):

     # datasource ids added for old indicators